Updated: 20-09-2025 at 7:14 PM

 Read More: New Driving License Rules 2024: No Need To Visit RTO For Driving Test Anymore!

 There are no stringent drinking laws in India that supervise the activity of youth or the consumption of alcohol by a minor.
-Section 77 of juvenile justice serves to punish the person who serves drugs, tobacco, or any intoxicating substance.
+Section 77 of the juvenile justice system serves to punish the person who sells drugs, tobacco, or any intoxicating substance.
 Under Section 29, selling or serving drinks to minors or underage persons has to pay a fine of Rs 500.
-However, the rules are hardly abided by anyone.
+However, the rules like legal drinking limit are hardly abided by anyone.
 There is no supervision over the sale of alcohol.

 ---|---|